robinagist/ezo/README.md

 + compiles Solidity and (soon) Vyper contracts
 + choose between WebSockets or HTTPS
 + built-in Ethereum test client.
 Start ezo and bring up a second terminal to run contracts that kick off events.
++ asychronous, single-threaded.  no multiprocess weirdness or hoops.

 `The image below shows the built-in ezo test client running against another instance of ezo in oracle mode`